International Tax

 Buying a property

-Once you move to the UK, if you are considering purchasing a property, you will need to understand the potential Inheritance Tax implication.
+Once you move to the UK, if you are considering purchasing a property, you will need to understand the potential Inheritance Tax implications.
 For those claiming remittance basis taxation, careful consideration is needed when bringing funds into the UK for a property purchase to avoid inadvertently remitting taxable foreign income or gains.

 To rent or buy?

 Before buying a UK property, consider renting first to explore the location and to avoid the additional 2% overseas surcharge when you buy.
-Note that the 3% second homes surcharge applies regardless of location or residency.
+Note that the 3% second home surcharge applies regardless of location or residency.
 Also, be aware of ground rents and leaseholds, which can complicate property financing in the UK, especially for short-term leases.

 Property ownership